TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   House 2018
 *   State of the Union

-*   President Trump Job ApprovalEconomist/YouGov
+*   President Trump Job ApprovalReuters/Ipsos
-    *   Approve45
+    *   Approve41
-    *   Disapprove53Disapprove +8
+    *   Disapprove54Disapprove +13
-*   Congressional Job ApprovalEconomist/YouGov
+*   President Trump Job ApprovalRasmussen Reports
-    *   Approve9
+    *   Approve47
-    *   Disapprove71Disapprove +62
+    *   Disapprove51Disapprove +4
+*   Congressional Job ApprovalReuters/Ipsos
-*   Direction of CountryEconomist/YouGov
+    *   Approve26
-    *   Right Direction36
+    *   Disapprove63Disapprove +37
-    *   Wrong Track55Wrong Track +19
-*   Direction of CountryRasmussen Reports
+*   Direction of CountryReuters/Ipsos
-    *   Right Direction39
+    *   Right Direction33
-    *   Wrong Track55Wrong Track +16
+    *   Wrong Track55Wrong Track +22

 More Latest Polls In The News

+*   Tucker Carlson: We Are Ruled By Mercenaries Who Feel No Long-Term Obligation To The People They Rule
 *   Romney on Trump: My Op-Ed Was About "How We'll Work Together".
 No Decision On 2020 Endorsement
+*   Rand Paul on Romney: There Will Be A "Backlash" For His Petty, "Holier Than Thou" Anti-Trump Op-Ed
 *   Pelosi and Schumer After WH Meeting: We Gave Trump A Chance To Take Yes For An Answer
-*   Rand Paul to Romney: There Will Be A "Backlash" For His Petty, "Holier Than Thou" Anti-Trump Op-Ed
 *   Trump: If Mitt Romney Fought Against Obama The Way He Fights Me, He Would Have Won Election
-*   Giuliani: Mueller Team Justifies Doing Anything Because They Think Trump Is A "Monster"

 *   Politics
 *   Policy